 Windwalkers inflict punishing melee damage and, like Brewmasters, use Energy and Chi as their resources.
 They are effective and fun.
-They can handle groups of mobs well and keep themselves healthy.
+They can handle small groups of mobs well and keep themselves healthy.
 This is the recommended spec for leveling your monk and will do very well in both dungeons and PvP.

 This page covers what you need to level your monk quickly, but it does not cover end-game stuff, such as PvP and Raiding.
 For those Monk guides, see our Brewmaster tanking, Mistweaver healing, and Windwalker DPS pages.